Rebuilding 327 Heads

 Some techs like to put a small dab of Permatex Ultra Black on all head bolt threads (on the bottom 1/4"), and a smaller dab of engine assembly lube underneath the top bolt-heads.
 The sealant takes up the remainder of the space between the threads to prevent any leaks.
 Lubricating underneath the bolt-head gives more consistent torquing.

-Felpro head gaskets are installed dry.
+NOTE: Felpro head gaskets are installed dry.

-Last step is to torque the bolts in steps.
-First, Hand-tighten them with a 3/8" ratchet, then torque to 40, 50, 60, and then 65.
+Last step is to torque the bolts, which is done in steps.
+First, snug them with a 3/8" ratchet, then torque to 40, 50, 60, and then 65.

 Related Articles: